lucapegolotti/gpt-2/README.md

 This repository provides code for training and evaluating GPT-2 models.
 It supports training on either the "Tiny Shakespeare" dataset or a sample of the "FineWeb-Edu" dataset.
 The project also includes functionality for evaluating the trained model on the HellaSwag benchmark.

-**Acknowledgement:** This codebase is based on the accompanying materials for the YouTube video "[Let's build GPT: from scratch, in PyTorch](https://www.youtube.com/watch?v=l8pRSuU81PU&t=1787s)" by Andrej Karpathy.
+**Acknowledgement:** This codebase is based on the accompanying materials for the YouTube video "[Let's reproduce GPT-2 (124M)](https://www.youtube.com/watch?v=l8pRSuU81PU&t=1787s)" by Andrej Karpathy.
 The `hellaswag.py` and `fineweb.py` files have been minimally edited from the original code provided in the video's context.

 ## Table of Contents